zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 you will get sometimes RRBD error messages indicating a tensor formatting problem.</p>

-<p align="justify">A simple converter can be found in the ESRGAN
+<p align="justify">A simple converter can be found in the original
-sources.
-I have adapted this converter for my purposes.</p>
+ESRGAN sources.
+I have adapted this converter for my personal purposes.</p>

 <p align="justify">Now upscalers that I can use with <i>AUTOMATIC1111</i>
 can be used.
 I can now also use upscalers from other sources.</p>